“Magalia Depot & Butte County Railroad”

 Today, Butte County is home to a vibrant mix of industries, including agriculture, education, healthcare, and tourism.
 With its natural beauty, outdoor recreational opportunities, and a strong sense of community, the county continues to thrive while preserving its rich historical heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Butte County, California.
+This timeline provides a concise overview of the key events in the history of Butte County, California.

 • 1850: Butte County is established on February 18 as one of the original counties of California.